databricks/terraform-provider-databricks/docs/resources/job.md

 This block describes dependencies of a given task:

 * `task_key` - (Required) The name of the task this task depends on.
+* `outcome` - (Optional, string) Can only be specified on condition task dependencies.
+The outcome of the dependent task that must be met for this task to run.
+Possible values are `"true"` or `"false"`.

 ### tags Configuration Map